hovax/angular-multiStepForm/README.md

 Have the same/advanced function as the questionaire smaple in angular-test app

-Apply MEAN stack (Mongo + Express + Angular + Node) to realize the front-end back-end structure
+Apply MEAN stack (Mongo + Express + Angular + Node) to realize the front-end back-end structure (See the MEAN branch)

 ## Product Logic
 * front-end